-The Bureau hereby requests applications from all interested parties to result in the award of between one and five cooperative agreement(s), each containing substantial involvement on the part of the Federal government in accordance with Section 6305 of title 31, United States Code.
-The Bureau anticipates substantial Federal involvement between it and the recipient during this Program will include among others:
+The Bureau hereby requests applications from all interested parties to result in the award of between six and ten cooperative agreement(s), each containing substantial involvement on the part of the Federal government in accordance with 31 U.S.C.
+6305.
+The Bureau anticipates substantial involvement between it and the recipient during this Program, which will include:

-a.
-Technical assistance and guidance

-to the recipients;
+- Technical assistance and guidance to the recipients;

+- Close monitoring of performance;

+- Involvement in technical decisions;

+nd

+- Participation in status meetings including kick off meeting and annual technical and budget reviews.

+- 1. Program Funding and Awards:

+- a.
+Number of Awards: The Bureau intends to select between six and ten

+RIAs, based on the number and viability of applications.

 b.
-Close monitoring of performance; c.
-Involvement in technical decisions; and

-- d.
-Participation in status meetings including kick off meeting and annual technical and budget reviews. - 1.
-Program Funding and Awards: - a.
-Number of Awards: The Bureau intends to select between one and five RIAs, based on the number and viability of applications. - b.
-Size of Award: A total of \$5 million is available for this Program.
-The size of individual awards will be determined by the number of RIAs selected and the funding needed for each to meet the Program objectives. - 2.
-Funding Period: The Bureau intends to award funds on a yearly basis for a period of two years under a cooperative agreement with the second year as an option year.
-A third option year of funding may be provided if the selected RIA is achieving agreed-upon performance objectives, subject to the availability of funds.
+Size of Award: A total of \$24 million is available for this Program.
+The size of individual awards will be determined by the number of RIAs selected and the funding needed for each to meet the Program objectives.
+Depending on the strength of applications and total amount requested, the Bureau anticipates providing grants in the range of \$2 million to \$4 million to establish between six and ten new RIAs.
+However, the Bureau may make smaller or larger awards depending on the applications received.

+2. Funding Period: The Bureau intends to award funds on a yearly basis for a base period of two years under a cooperative agreement.
+A third option year of funding may be provided subject to RIA performance and the availability of funds.